IntuitDeveloper/SampleApp-CRUD-PHP/README.md

 ## First Use Instructions

 1. Clone the GitHub repo to your computer.
-2. Fill in the [`App.config`](CRUD/App.config) file values with the OAuth tokens generated while connecting with the company.
+2. Update your OAuth 2 tokens

 ## Running the code